Deep Metric Learning with Chance Constraints: Method

 We start with reformulating DML with a chance constraint.
 We will introduce two propositions that allow us to decompose the chance constraint into finite chance constraints.
 We also show minimizer of proxy-based DML satisfies some chance constraints.
 Hence, we link DML to finding a point in the intersection of finite sets, which we solve using iterative projections that correspond to regularized proxy-based DML problem instances.

 In the formulations throughout the paper, we rely on Lipschitz continuity of the loss function for which we refer to Lemma \ref{lemma}.
-Our method builds on improving the generalization performance on training domain.
-Granted, in DML models, the embedding vector is typically obtained by global average pooling of local CNN features.
-In that manner, local features can be considered as visual words.
-Thus, if we consider better generalization in training domain, the semantics captured by the visual words can be transferred to represent the samples from an unseen domain.
-Besides, our empirical studies support that the implications suggested by the formulations are quite effective.
+Our approach focuses on enhancing the generalization performance in the seen domain, with implications for the crucial goal of generalizing to unseen classes in DML.
+In DML models, the embedding vector is derived by globally averaging local CNN features, which act as visual words \cite{zhou2016learning, gurbuz2019novel}.
+By prioritizing improved generalization during training, we can transfer the semantic knowledge captured by these visual words to effectively represent samples from unseen classes.
+Furthermore, our empirical studies provide strong evidence supporting the effectiveness of the proposed formulations and their implications for DML.